Ryan-Amaral/working-gym-java-client/README.md

 Add that JSON jar to the project as an external archive (Build Path / Add External Archives in Eclipse).

-See <a href="https://github.com/Ryan-Amaral/working-gym-java-client/blob/master/src/agent/SampleAgent.java">src/agent/SampleAgent.java</a> for an example (example is currently in development).
+See <a href="https://github.com/Ryan-Amaral/working-gym-java-client/blob/master/src/agent/SampleAgent.java">src/agent/SampleAgent.java</a> for an example.

 You may have to delete previous run configurations before running the first time (if applicable to your setup).